ramesh-suryaneni/cdc-fraud-detection/README.md

 Imagine a financial services company that processes transactions.
 Each transaction needs to be analyzed for fraud detection in real-time.

-read more here for more  https://medium.com/@ramesh.suryaneni/real-time-insights-unlock-the-power-of-change-data-capture-b0a64459a8f5
+read here for more  https://medium.com/@ramesh.suryaneni/real-time-insights-unlock-the-power-of-change-data-capture-b0a64459a8f5

 ## scenario